elastic/elastic-transport-php/README.md

 Copyright (c) [Elasticsearch B.V](https://www.elastic.co).

-This software is licensed under the Apache License, Version 2.0 or the GNU Lesser General Public License, Version 2.1.
+This software is licensed under the Apache License, Version 2.0.
 Read the [LICENSE](LICENSE) file for more information.